 A 7.
 Apple offers more parental control than any other device on the market, which is accessed through Apple – Family Sharing and device Settings.
 In addition to this, Jamf Parent iOS is a free product that restricts app access and schedules homework based on using a specific app.
 Furthermore, families should consider the use of an appropriate internet filtering system, such as Family Zone which has been recommended by the Office of the Children’s eSafety Commissioner.
 We also have a proposed Family Media Agreement to provide an opportunity for parents and their children to sit together and come to an agreement on the purpose and use of the iPad at home.

 A 8.
-Yes, the teachers started training in the new Digital Technologies curriculum in 2016, followed by training in Design & Technologies in 2018 and integration of iPads into the classroom from 2019 – 2020.
-By the end of this year, 20 of our staff would have received individual coaching through Winthrop Australia along with two days of intensive training.
+Yes, the teachers started training in the new Digital Technologies curriculum in 2016, followed by training in Design & Technologies in 2018 and integration of iPads into the classroom from 2019 – 2021.
+By the end of this year, the majority of our staff would have received individual coaching through Winthrop Australia along with two days of intensive training.
 In addition to this, all staff has received training in the use of SMARTBoards with three staff participating in 20 hours of online training to further support our teachers.
 Our intention is that this focus will continue next year and as the need arises over the years.

 A 9.
 At school, we will provide all apps through Jamf’s - Mobile Device Management (MDM) system which automatically loads required apps onto student devices.
 This will ensure that all children have the correct app and version required for efficient lesson delivery.
 We also have access to Apple Classroom, which enables teachers to launch a specific app, website, or textbook page on any iPad in the classroom, share documents between teachers and students or share student work on an interactive whiteboard.
 Students will also be required to sign an ICT Acceptable Use Agreement and Classroom Media Agreement which clearly defines appropriate usage at school.